 Disruption to tests

-Sometimes local and national weather conditions make it unsafe for driving tests to take place.
-This could be caused by flooding, ice, snow and high winds.
 Occasionally, we may have to cancel your test due to unforeseen circumstances such as adverse weather conditions or tester unavailability.
 If

-All driving test centres are operating as normal.
+All driving test centres are currently open and operating as normal.

 You may judge your local road conditions to be too dangerous for you to travel.
 If this happens, you can cancel your test at MyRoadSafety.ie and go to the My Bookings page where you will see a list of all your current bookings.